For more information relating to this update, please contact NICWA Government Affairs and Advocacy Director David Simmons at desimmons@nicwa.org

 Key child welfare provisions in the new law include:

-• Require HHS to provide technical assistance to states and tribes for the purpose of supporting effective implementation of ICWA (Section 107).
+• Require HHS to provide technical assistance to states and Tribes for the purpose of supporting effective implementation of ICWA (Section 107).

-• Require HHS to consult with tribes on the development of guidelines to maximize the engagement of tribes in state court proceedings involving ICWA (Section 104).
+• Require HHS to consult with Tribes on the development of guidelines to maximize the engagement of Tribes in state court proceedings involving ICWA (Section 104).

-• Allow tribes the option of using their federally negotiated indirect rate in the operation of Title IV-B programs (Section 107).
+• Allow Tribes the option of using their federally negotiated indirect rate in the operation of Title IV-B programs (Section 107).

 In addition, the law also authorizes tribal nations to access the Treasury Offset Program (TOP) that allows states and tribes to access tax returns of parents that are behind in child support payments (Section 202).
 The funds are then distributed to the custodial parent.
 Previously, only states were allowed to utilize this program.
 The National Tribal Child Support Association and National Association of Tribal Child Support Directors were key supporters of this legislation.